 - National Geographic Kids – Eastern Cottontail Rabbit

 - Montana Field Guide – Desert Cottontail

-Snails are common shelled gastropods found world wide!
+Snails are common shelled gastropods found all over the earth!
 They live on land and in water.
 Check out these websites about snails:

 - University of Florida: Brown Garden Snail

 - Oregon Department of Agriculture Guides: Slugs and Snails in Oregon

 Turtles are common shelled reptiles found in many places around the world!
 They are found in many types of habitats, including ponds, salt water, islands, and even the desert!
 There are many species of turtles.
 Some common North American turtles include:

 - box turtles

 - sea turtles

 Check out these websites to learn more about turtles!